Lucio Tan

-Early life
+Early life and education

 Tan was born in Amoy (now Xiamen), Fujian, China.
-His parents moved to Cebu in the Philippines when he was a child.
-He was said to have gone to school on barefoot and first worked as a stevedore who tied cargo with ropes made from abaca.
-He earned a bachelor's degree in chemical engineering from the Far Eastern University in Manila.
-Forbes states that while in college, Tan "worked as a janitor at a tobacco factory" where he "mopped floors to pay for school."
+His parents moved to Cebu in the Philippines when he was a child, and to Naga, Camarines Sur when he was a teenager.
+He was said to have gone to school barefoot and first worked as a stevedore who tied cargo with ropes made from abaca.
+He graduated from Chiang Kai Shek High School in Manila in 1955, and later earned a bachelor's degree in chemical engineering from the Far Eastern University, also in Manila.